 The OSDBU Council works closely with the Office of Federal Procurement Policy, U.S. Small Business Administration, and Heads of Contracting for each agency along with stakeholders in the implementation and execution of the federal small business contracting programs.

 OSDBU’s goal is to provide useful information to small businesses.
-If you are unable to find the answer to your question on our FAQ Page or on our website, please feel free to contact us.
+For questions about doing business with the DOE, please feel free to contact us.
 We are here to help.